How To Swim Freestyle

 4. Freestyle Swimming Breathing Technique

-Basic freestyle swimming breathing technique
+Basic freestyle breathing technique

 Trickle breathing is the most comfortable and efficient, breathing out into the water during the stroke and rolling the head to the side to inhale again.
 Explosive breathing is possible but can be exhausting.